THE TOP 6 STRATEGIC BENCHMARKS

 Answering this question brings us to benchmarking the profitability of a company to the competitors in the industry.
 With the right data, this benchmarking is fairly straightforward.

 Yet, once again, there is a slight nuance that needs to be addressed, which is to ensure you benchmark profitability to those companies in an industry that are profitable.
-If you look at the below example of an industry, the total industry profit would be slightly positive.
-If you were to benchmark a company that had 5% net income to revenue to the industry, then the conclusion would be the company has a strong financial model.
-But, then if you benchmarked the same company to the 12.4% net profit margin of those companies in the industry that were profitable, the conclusion would be the company is underperforming profitable peers.
+If you look at the below example of an industry, the total industry net income would average 4.7% (64%*12.2% + 36%*-8.4%).
+If you were to benchmark a company that had 5% net income to revenue to the industry, then the conclusion would be the company is in line with the industry.
+But, then if you benchmarked the same company to the 12.2% net profit margin of those companies in the industry that were profitable, the conclusion would be the company is underperforming profitable peers.

 3. Product Line Breakdown & Growth – The Low-Hanging Fruit to Growth